Key Largo (film): Reception

 Variety wrote that "Emphasis is on tension in the telling...There are overtones of soapboxing on a better world but this is never permitted to interfere with basic plot."
 Bosley Crowther demurred, "The script prepared by Mr. Huston and Richard Brooks was too full of words and highly cross-purposed implications to give the action full chance."
 In The Nation, James Agee expected more from John Huston: " ...
 I rather doubt anyhow whether gangsters can be made to represent all that he meant them to – practically everything that is fundamentally wrong with post-war America; so the picture is weak in the way it was obviously intended to be strongest."
 Leslie Halliwell gave it three of four stars, stating: "Moody melodrama on similar lines to To Have and Have Not: it sums up the post-war mood of despair, allows several good acting performances, and builds up to a pretty good action climax."
 Pauline Kael wrote, "Huston fills the rancid atmosphere of the setting—a hotel in the Florida Keys—with suspense, ambiguous motives, and some hilariously hammy bits, and the cast all go at it as if the nonsense about gangsters and human dignity were high drama."

-On Metacritic Key Largo has a score of 74 out of 100 based on reviews from 11 critics, indicating "generally favorable".
-On Rotten Tomatoes, the film holds a 97% rating based on 36 reviews.
-The site's consensus: "Humphrey Bogart and Lauren Bacall are at the mercy of Edward G. Robinson's menacing gangster -- and so is the audience in this enthralling chamber piece."
+On Rotten Tomatoes, Key Largo currently holds a 97% rating based on 36 reviews with the consensus: "Humphrey Bogart and Lauren Bacall are at the mercy of Edward G. Robinson's menacing gangster -- and so is the audience in this enthralling chamber piece."
+On Metacritic, it has a score of 74 out of 100 based on reviews from 11 critics, indicating "generally favorable" reviews.